QuantEcon/lecture-python-advanced.myst/_sources/smoothing.md

 So $\beta$ is the price of a one-period risk-free claim to consumption next period.

-We maintain Hall's assumption about the interest rate when we describe an incomplete markets version of our model.
+We preserve Hall's assumption about the interest rate when we describe an incomplete markets version of our model.

-In addition, we extend Hall's assumption about the risk-free interest rate to its appropriate counterpart when we create another model in which there are markets in a complete array of one-period Arrow state-contingent securities.
+In addition, we extend Hall's assumption about the risk-free interest rate to an appropriate counterpart when we create another model in which there are markets in a complete array of one-period Arrow state-contingent securities.

 We'll consider two closely related but distinct alternative assumptions about the consumer's